lisamurphy788/Mario-Memory-game/README.md

 [CSS Grid](https://www.youtube.com/watch?v=9zBsdzdE4sM) to help with CSS grid and flex.

-[Javascript in 3 hours](https://youtu.be/PkZNo7MFNFg) to help gain more of an understanding of javascript.
+[Javascript in 3 hours](https://youtu.be/PkZNo7MFNFg) to help gain more of an understanding of javaScript.

 [Modern JS](https://youtu.be/iWOYAxlnaww?list=PL4cUxeGkcC9haFPT7J25Q9GRB_ZkFrQAc) to help gain more of a understanding of JavaScript.